SaulTejedaM/SaulTejedaM/README.md

 # 📋 About Me

 <p align='justify'>
 👋 Hello There!
-My name is Saúl Tejeda, an IT Engineering student at the Universidad de Guadalajara.
+My name is Saúl Tejeda, a Software Engineer at KMS Technology in Guadalajara.
 I enjoy learning about new tools and techniques.
 My current interests include:
 </p>

 * 🤖 Machine learning techniques